 A Master of Science in Occupational Therapy (MSOT) degree includes coursework with strong foundational science focus, hands on clinical application of skills, clinical reasoning and research.
-Program length is a total of 6 semesters on campus completing face to face instruction, followed by 24 weeks of Level II Fieldwork experiences.
+Program length is a total of 6 semesters on campus completing face to face instruction, followed by 24 weeks of Level II Fieldwork experience, for a total of 30 months.